Skip to main content

 Compliance

-• Sensitivity labels — CUI classification support (manual not automatic)
+• Sensitivity labels for CUI classification support (manual, not automatic)

-• Data Loss Prevention (DLP) — baseline policies for emails and policies
+• Data loss prevention (DLP) baseline policies for email

-• Audit logging — compliance record-keeping (logs retained up to 180 days)
+• Audit logging for compliance record-keeping (logs retained up to 180 days)

-• Microsoft Defender for Business GCC-H — advanced threat protection
+• Microsoft Defender for Business GCC-H for advanced threat protection

-• Microsoft Purview for GCC-H — advanced compliance features
+• Microsoft Purview for GCC-H for advanced data compliance features

-Note on pricing: You'll may see these add-ons for Microsoft 365 Business Premium for GCC High quoted as a bundle for $15 per user per month because that's the pricing that Microsoft has on its Microsoft 365 add-ons pricing page.
-However, that's the pricing for the Business Premium license to the Microsoft 365 Commercial Cloud, not GCC High.
-The bundled pricing for these add-ons for GCC High is ~$24 per user per month.
-More on pricing later.
+Note on pricing: you may see these add-ons quoted as a bundle for $15 per user per month, because that is the price on Microsoft's add-ons pricing page.
+As with the base license, that is the Commercial Cloud price, not GCC High.
+The bundled GCC High price for these add-ons is approximately $24.40 per user per month.

 Recommended reading